-In accordance with the Rules, daily design flow (DDF) is calculated as follows: the minimum flow rate shall be one hundred twenty gallons (120 gals.) per day per bedroom.
-The minimum volume of sewage from each single family dwelling shall be two hundred forty gallons (240 gals.) per day.
-When the occupancy of a single family dwelling exceeds two (2) persons per bedroom, the volume of sewage shall be determined by the maximum occupancy at a rate of sixty gallons (60 gals.) per person per day.
+In accordance with the Rules, daily design flow (DDF) is calculated as follows: the minimum flow rate shall be 120 gpd per bedroom.
+The minimum volume of sewage from each single family dwelling shall be 240 gpd.
+When the occupancy of a single family dwelling exceeds two (2) persons per bedroom, the volume of sewage shall be determined by the maximum occupancy at a rate of 60 gallons per person per day.